frictionlessdata/data-quality-dashboard/README.md

 * `runs.csv`: A log of the results run against these resources

 Of course, each of these files must conform to a certain datastructure - think of them as tables in a database.
 As long as you conform to the structure and expected data within that structure, it does not matter how the database is actually produced.

+For how to change the database see the [Configure database](#configure-database) section.

 ## Schema